wdi-sf-jan-2014/notes/rails_controllers_rest/RailsController.md

 ###Bonus

 - remove @@movie_db with a true Rails Model 'Movie' (like Plane and Bog).
-Keep model simple, use just 'title' and 'year' attributes.If you do the bonus, no need to implement update and destroy for @@movie_db
+Keep model simple, use just 'imdbID', 'title' and 'year' attributes.